 Plus, by giving them the name of your travel consultant, you can avoid having to deal with complaints about pricing, arranging specialized accommodation/transportation for guests with disabilities or those with children, etc. The guest number will fluctuate.
 People will RSVP and then not be able to make it.
 A travel consultant will be able to quickly and efficiently make adjustments to the room allocations.
 They will also collect payments and keep track of room requests.

 Different destinations have different legal requirements that need to be fulfilled for your wedding to be recognized by your home country—plan on bringing birth certificates, pasa sport, and a divorce decree if you were previously married.
 Your destination will likely have other document requirements.
 Without the correct documents, you won't be getting married!

 5. Ensure peace of mind for you and your guests

-Your guests will get the peace of mind of working with a professional who can handle their individual needs, from different check-in and check-out times to special dietary requirements, etc. Finally, your travel consultant can help arrange travel insurance for you and your group.
+Your guests will have the peace of mind of working with a professional who can handle their needs, from different check-in and check-out times to special dietary requirements.
+Finally, your travel consultant can help arrange travel insurance for you and your group.
 We recommend canceling for any reason coverage so that everyone has peace of mind of knowing that their monetary investment is protected.

-If you take anything away from this blog, please know that hiring an experienced Destination Wedding Planner will be invaluable.
+Hiring an experienced Destination Wedding Planner will be invaluable if you take anything away from this blog.
 There are a lot of moving parts to a destination wedding.
 Hire someone to take all the burden off your shoulders.
-You will thank me when you aren't combing through thousands of emails requests (everything from not having to room near so and so to making dining reservations) Planning a destination wedding is not a marathon, it's a triathlon.
+You will thank me when you aren't combing through thousands of email requests (everything from not having to room near so and so to making dining reservations).
+Planning a destination wedding is not a marathon; it's a triathlon.
 Get help!